 Contact Form with Professional Spam Protection!

 Our contact form has the ability to effectively block spam.
 By default, the visible spam protection function (security code or question) is deactivated.
 However, it can be activated at any time.
-Alternatively, we also offer you five other anti-spam functions to effectively ward off unwanted emails.
-You can read more about these options (captcha, time-out, click check, link blocker, bad word filter and honeypot) here.
+Alternatively, we also offer you 7 other anti-spam functions to effectively ward off unwanted emails.

 1. Bad word filter / blacklist (on/off)